- General Model FAQs

 What is an outcomes-based agreement and how does it work in the model?

 An outcomes-based agreement (OBA) ties payment to the manufacturer to patients’ health outcomes over a certain time period.
 Under the model, if the gene therapy is less successful at improving health outcomes than expected, the drug manufacturer will reimburse the health care payer some portion of what was paid for the therapy.
-Agreements will also include other price concessions, such as volume-based rebates or guaranteed rebates.
+Agreements will also include other price concessions, such as guaranteed rebates.

-CMS will negotiate with manufacturers on behalf of states for cell and gene therapies that are administered to beneficiaries for whom Medicaid is the primary payer.
+CMS has negotiated with manufacturers on behalf of states for cell and gene therapies that are administered to beneficiaries for whom Medicaid is the primary payer.
 Instead of each state creating its own OBAs with manufacturers, the model will allow CMS to bring states together and negotiate on a multi-state basis.
 CMS will also be responsible for establishing financial and clinical outcome measures, reconciling data, and evaluating results.
 The states will still be responsible for their share of the cost of the cell and gene therapy, but at a pricing rebate tied to specific outcomes, as negotiated by CMS.

 How will the CGT Access Model contribute to CMS’ health equity strategy?